composable-logs/composable-logs/docs/docs/home/index.md

     - Run (smaller scale) public data pipelines that process and report on open data.
     - Showcase how to use a library with a publicly running pipeline.

+- Improve the tooling to collaborate on notebooks and public open source pipelines.
+- Offer example pipeline(s) exploring how MLOps can scale down to minimum "free tier" setups.
-- Reproducible science: The analysis for a paper can be scheduled to run eg. every month, potentially with updated dependencies.
+- Reproducible science: schedule the analysis for a paper to run eg. every month, potentially with updated dependencies.

-- (Motivating OpenTelemetry): When pipelines logs use OpenTelemetry format, they could potentially be correlated with other (system) metrics.
-Eg.

-    - To troubleshoot a failed data ingestion task, it can be useful to view its network input/output.
-    - Before deploying a long running ML-training job, it might be useful to monitor GPU/CPU loads.
-Eg. is it 10% or 90%.
-    - Details on this would need to be investigated, tbd.

 ## Status